ontola/rdflib.js/src/wip.md

 ## Possible bugs not fixed by this PR

 - The `Parse.executeErrorCallback` conditional logic is always `true`.
-- `Formula.substitute()` uses `this.add(Statments[])`, which will crash.
+- `Formula.substitute` uses `this.add(Statments[])`, which will crash.
 I think it should be removed, since `IndexedFormula.substitute` is used all the time anyway.
 - The `Formula.serialize` function calls `serialize.ts` with only one argument, so without a store.
-I think this will crash every time, maybe it's rotten code?
-- `Formula.serialize` uses `this.namespaces`, but this is only defined in `IndexedFormula`
+I think this will crash every time.
+Also`Formula.serialize` uses `this.namespaces`, but this is only defined in `IndexedFormula`.
+Is it rotten code and should it be removed?
 - `store.add()` accepts many types of inputs, but this will lead to invalid statements (e.g. a Literal as a Subject).
 I suggest we make this more strict and throw more errors on wrong inputs.
 Relates to #362.
 We could still make the allowed inputs bigger by allowing other types with some explicit behavior, e.g. in subject arguments, create `NamedNodes` from `URL` objects and `strings` that look like URLs .
-In any case, I thinkg the `Node.formValue` behavior is too unpredictable for `store.add`.
+In any case, I thinkg the `Node.fromValue` behavior is too unpredictable for `store.add`.
 For now, I've updated the docs to match its behavior.
+- The types for `Node.fromValue` and `Literal.fromValue` show how unpredictable these methods are.
+I suggest we make them more strict (also relates to #362), so they either return a `TFTerm` (`node`) or throw an error - they should not return `undefined` or `null`.
+Also, I think they should be converted to functions in `Utils`: this would fix the circular dependency issue (why we need `node_internal`) and it would fix the type issues in `Literal.fromValue` (which tends to give issues since it's signature does not correctly extend from `Node.fromValue`)
 - In `Fetcher.addtype`, the final logic will allways return `true`, since `redirection` is a `NamedNode`.
 Should it call `.value`?
+- The `defaultGraph` iri is set to `chrome:theSession`, but this errors in Firefox.
+I suggest we change it to something else.
+See #370.

 ## Unused code